SamHowie/namespace.js/README.md

 # NamespaceJS

 **NamespaceJS** is a Javascript file and module management system.
-It allows you to seperate your code out across multiple files and modules, handling the dirty work of dependency management for you.
+It allows you to seperate your code out across multiple files and modules, without worrying about the dirty work of dependency management.

 ## The Problem